BastienBrugger/ERESV-github/Workshop planning/Advanced/Notes.md

   '''
   `

 8. For gitignore, selecting Python would setup the repository so that the auxiliary python files are not tracked.
-For example, temporary files that are created by Jupyter notebooks, etc. (official list of .gitignore files https://github.com/github/gitignore)
+For example, temporary files that are created by Jupyter notebooks, etc. Jupyter notebooks have their own version of version control file stored in a folder called `.ipynb checkpoints`  (official list of .gitignore files https://github.com/github/gitignore)

+9. Choose a license (choosealicense.com) (opensourceinitiative).
+Python mostly has MIT and BSD license.
+Can be used by both academics and industry.
+Completely open source.
+  - Having no license means its colpletely copyright you and no one else is allowed to use it or adapt it; prevents easy collaboration; others can spot bugs and make the code more usable. *People usually think otherwise and it creates a confusing and potentially tough situation*
+  - Don't write your own license!
+  - Licenses take away liability as well.

+10.